 Testosterone is a male hormone called an androgen.
 And it contributes to bodily functions that include:

 - muscle strength

 - body fat distribution

-Testosterone in men also aids sperm production.
-Although testosterone is categorized as a male hormone, women also produce testosterone.
-Females, however, have lower concentrations of the hormone than men.
-Low testosterone in men and women can cause a number of physical and emotional symptoms, including depression.
+Low testosterone (low T) in men and women can cause a number of physical and emotional symptoms, including depression.